 A “Fine Art Print” is a term used to describe an extremely high quality inkjet print.
 Printed using archival quality inks onto acid free fine art paper.
 It is the acid content in many papers that makes them turn yellow and crack over time.

-Pearl (semi gloss) Fine Art Paper – Hahnemühle FIne Art Pearl (285 gsm) paper.
-Acid free, 100% cellulose, archival, bright white.
+Pearl (semi gloss) Fine Art Paper – Hahnemühle Fine Art Pearl (285 gsm) paper.
+Minimal reflections, Acid free, 100% cellulose, archival, bright white.
 Looks great mounted behind reflection reducing glazing.